sabartheman/RPi_auto_record_video/README.md

 3. restart the pi

-**this is assuming that you have the video recording starting right away on the pi,
+**this is assuming that you have the video recording starting right away on the pi**

 Example: (having this command running through a script or just typing it into the command line)